SaiMani-Ritish/Campus-Blog_Mobile-Application/README.md

 # CampusBlog

-CampusBlog is a modern social platform built with the MERN stack (MongoDB, Express, React Native, Node.js) designed for students of City University of Seattle.
-The app allows users to interact, create posts, and connect with fellow students in a clean, modern, and mobile-friendly interface.
+CampusBlog is an application designed for students, built using the MERN stack (MongoDB, Express, React, Node.js).
+This dynamic mobile application lets students share their views, thoughts, and discussions about campus life.
+It serves as a  hub for sharing ideas and connecting with peers through a mobile-friendly interface.

 ## Features
 - User authentication (Sign Up, Log In)